 As the days continue to get colder, you may find yourself fantasizing about your next tropical getaway.
-While the Caribbean islands are a popular choice, it's worth the extra hours on the plane to head to the South Pacific instead.
+While the Caribbean is a popular choice, it's worth the extra hours on a plane to head to the South Pacific instead.

-Here are some reasons to consider Fiji the next time you're craving a real escape.
+Here are some reasons to consider a trip to Fiji.

 1. It's closer than you think.

 Fiji may seem far-flung, but getting there isn’t too complicated.
-Fiji Airways has daily non-stop flights from Los Angeles to Nadi.
-These overnight flights take about 11 hours -- plenty of time to fit in a movie and some sleep before arriving in the morning.
+Fortunately, Fiji Airways offers non-stop flights from Los Angeles to Nadi.
+These overnight flights take about 11 hours — plenty of time to fit in a movie and some sleep before arriving in the morning.
 Fiji Airways also flies to Nadi three times a week from Honolulu.
 Even better?
 Compared to many other islands in the South Pacific, flying to Fiji is comparable or sometimes even cheaper.
-This past week, we found roundtrip flights on Fiji Airways from Los Angles to Nadi in early January for $1,445 and in mid-February for $1,028.
-For that same time, traveling to Papeete in Tahiti on Air Tahiti Nui costs $1,675 and $1,540.

 2. You’ll find accommodation for all budgets.